zhezhen-y/zhezhen-y.github.io/imitate_mondrian.md

 This is what you might get:
 <img src="images/imitate_new_york.png?raw=true">

-For a full detailed process that how the functions evolute, check out my [Jupyter Notebook](https://github.com/zhezhen-y/sciart/blob/main/imitate_mondrian_new_york.ipynb).
+For a full detailed process that how the functions evolve, check out my [Jupyter Notebook](https://github.com/zhezhen-y/sciart/blob/main/imitate_mondrian_new_york.ipynb).

 [< Back to main page](index.md)